 Running a live-action gaming business is a challenging task.
 And one of the biggest challenges is no-shows at events.

-No-shows are detrimental to business growth and can affect other stakeholders as well.
-Turning away a group due to an unfulfilled booking can leave everyone disappointed.
 In this blog post, we will share seven tips from battlefield operators worldwide to help reduce no-shows.

-For example, if you have booked say, three groups of 10 gamers and then the fourth group of 15 people call you and wants to book in at the same time, then you might have to turn them away.
-In this case, not only you but the group who missed out are disappointed if one of the original groups doesn’t make it.
+For example, if you have booked say, three groups of 10 gamers, and then the fourth group of 15 people calls you and wants to book in at the same time, then you might have to turn them away.

-• a transportable ride company
+a transportable ride company

-• an outdoor tactical laser tag operation
+an outdoor tactical laser tag operation

-• a laser tag rental business
+a laser tag rental business

-• an indoor laser tag arena, and finally
+an indoor laser tag arena, and finally

-• a sports center and multi-activity adventure park.
+a sports center and multi-activity adventure park.

-These business insights come from operators in Australia, Belgium, Denmark, the USA and the Netherlands.
+These business insights come from operators in Australia, Belgium, Denmark, the USA, and the Netherlands.

 Requesting an event deposit is a common practice among Battlefield Operators, which ensures that the customer has some "skin in the game."
 The deposit can range from 50% of the booking to the full payment upfront.

-In fact, the practice of taking a deposit is common among many event businesses.
+The practice of taking a deposit is common among many event businesses.

-Tim Breugelmans from Springbeest in Belgium says the best way to ensure no-shows is to ask for a deposit: “We do more or less the same; we invoice 50% [of the booking] up-front.”
+Tim Breugelmans from Springbeest in Belgium says the best way to ensure no-shows is to ask for a deposit: “We do more or less the same; we invoice 50% [of the booking] up-front.

 That way your customer has some "skin in the game."

 “What is my best tip to prevent no-shows?
 1. Deposit.
-2. See Number 1,” said Jonathon Simonetis from Tas Laser Skirmish, in Tasmania Australia.
+2. See Number 1,†said Jonathon Simonetis from Tas Laser Skirmish, in Tasmania Australia.

 Many laser tag businesses send a confirmation email out the day a customer makes a booking.